 TOTAL LOOK

 German brand Lieblingsstück, known for its knitwear, has successfully extended its offering from individual items to complete outfits.
-The addition of trousers (as reported in WeAr’s January issue) to its range filled the last remaining product gap; Lieblingsstück is now a total look brand, rather than a product-specific collection.
+The addition of trousers (as reported in WeAr’s January issue) to its range filled the last remaining product gap; Lieblingsstück is now a ‘total look’ brand, rather than a product-specific collection.
 To increase its overseas operations, the brand founded SLT Schweiz GmbH, a company that focuses on exports.
-Under professional leadership it optimizes the brand’s development abroad and handles the market requirements of different countries with expert knowledge.
+Under professional leadership, it optimizes the brand’s development abroad and handles the market requirements of different countries with expert knowledge.

 www.lieblingsstueck.com